microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-deleteditems-restore.md

 Restores a recently deleted item from [deleted items](../resources/directory.md).

-Currently, restore deleted items functionality is only supported for the [application](../resources/application.md), [group](../resources/group.md), and [user](../resources/user.md) resources.
+Currently, restore deleted items functionality is only supported for the [application](../resources/application.md), [servicePrincipal](../resources/serviceprincipal.md), [group](../resources/group.md), and [user](../resources/user.md) resources.
 If an item was accidentally deleted, you can fully restore the item.
-This is not applicable to Security groups which are deleted permanently.
+This is not applicable to Security groups, which are deleted permanently.

 A recently deleted item will remain available for up to 30 days.
 After 30 days, the item is permanently deleted.